Great-8/Great-8/README.md

 - 💬 Ask me about Geopolitics and Chimas, if u're willingly, oc
 - 📫 How to reach me?
 Linkedinus
 - ⚡ Fun fact?
 The future of geopolitics will be shaped by persistent zero-day cyber attacks, often initiated by organized crime contracted by governments for cyberterrorism, theft of secret, top-secret intel, or any other given reasons.
 As urban populations rise and short-term rentals increases, super-apps (yeah, taking the chinese example) will become essential for daily life.
   Big Techs' influence in countries with static, dead jurisdictions is growing, transitioning from potential threats to tangible realities.
 Examples include Google Cloud's support for IDF operations against Palestine and Elon Musk's involvement in Brazilian politics for U.S. elections.
-...i also like the yerba mate from boldo....
+... i also like the yerba mate from boldo...